-Maarten Draye is credited with “expert understanding of Belgian law”, and “has the knowledge and experience to be one of the next leaders in international arbitration”.
+"He has the knowledge and experience to be one of the next leaders in international arbitration"

 Maarten Draye is a partner at Hanotiau & van den Berg in Brussels, specializing in litigation and arbitration.

-Maarten Draye joined Hanotiau & van den Berg in 2007.
-He is a Master of Laws (Lic Jur) (2004) and has a master’s degree in management economics (2005) from KU Leuven university.
-He read for an LLM in international business law at Queen Mary, University of London (2006), where he was part of the team that won first prize overall and received honourable mentions for both memoranda at the 13th Willem C Vis Moot.
-He speaks Dutch, English and French, and has a good knowledge of German.
+Maarten Draye is admitted to the Brussels Bar.
+He holds a Master of Laws (Lic.
+Jur.)
+(2004) and a Master in Management Economics (2005) from KU Leuven university (Belgium).
+He read for an LL.M. in International Business Law at Queen Mary, University of London (2006).
+He speaks Dutch, English and French and has a good knowledge of German.